The minimum graduate admission requirements are:

 We will only accept TOEFL tests administered by the Educational Testing Service (ETS) and sent to us directly by the TOEFL office.
-Tests taken before June 1, 2013 will not be accepted even if your score was reported to Berkeley.
+For Fall 2015, tests taken before June 1, 2013 will not be accepted even if your score was reported to Berkeley.
 The institution code for Berkeley is 4833.

 For purposes of admission, your most recent score must be at least 90 for the Internet-based test (IBT).
 Please contact individual academic departments for more information, as they may choose to require a higher score.